pachyderm/docs/content/2.5.x/reference/helm-values/pachd.md

     local:
       hostPath: "" # path where PFS metadata is stored; must end with "/".
-      requireRoot: true #Root required for hostpath, but we run rootless in CI
+      requireRoot: true # root required for hostpath, but we run rootless in CI
     microsoft:
       container: ""
       id: ""